Timbre: Envelope

-The timbre of a sound is also greatly affected by the following aspects of its envelope: attack time and characteristics, decay, sustain, release (ADSR envelope) and transients.
-Thus these are all common controls on professional synthesizers.
-For instance, if one takes away the attack from the sound of a piano or trumpet, it becomes more difficult to identify the sound correctly, since the sound of the hammer hitting the strings or the first blast of the player's lips on the trumpet mouthpiece are highly characteristic of those instruments.
+The timbre of a sound is also greatly affected by the following aspects of its envelope: attack time and characteristics, decay, sustain, release (ADSR envelope), and transients.
+Thus, these are all common controls on professional synthesizers.
+For instance, if one takes away the attack from the sound of a piano or trumpet, it becomes more difficult to identify the sound correctly, since the sound of the hammer hitting the strings or the first blast of the player's lips on the trumpet mouthpiece is highly characteristic of those instruments.
 The envelope is the overall amplitude structure of a sound.

 In music history

 Instrumental timbre played an increasing role in the practice of orchestration during the eighteenth and nineteenth centuries.
 Berlioz and Wagner made significant contributions to its development during the nineteenth century.
 For example, Wagner's "Sleep motif" from Act 3 of his opera Die Walküre, features a descending chromatic scale that passes through a gamut of orchestral timbres.
 First the woodwind (flute, followed by oboe), then the massed sound of strings with the violins carrying the melody, and finally the brass (French horns).